Video Friday: Boston Dynamics, Inflatable Robots, and Japan's Space Ball

 Thanks Nick!

 When asked about applications for their new robots, researchers often mention things like “disaster response” and “search and rescue.”
 But what does that mean?
 To make things less abstract, or rather, to make things very, very realistic, the University of Southampton, in the U.K., produced this video.
 It shows what happens when a turbine explodes at a power plant while a school visit is in progress.
-Don’t worry, it’s all a simulation, but the film helps understand how aerial, ground, and water robots can be a huge help in such situations.
+Don’t worry, it’s a simulated disaster, but the film helps understand how aerial, ground, and water robots can be a huge help in such situations.

 Wait, did they ever find Lucy?